rdenisi/pokedex/README.md

 # Pokedex API
-This is a sample API that provide some information about pokemon.
+This is a sample API that provides some informations about pokemon.
 The informations are retrieved from 2 external services, one that provide all the information about a pokemon and one that apply a funny translation to its description.

 - **PokeAPI** - https://pokeapi.co/